martinring/cobra/README.md

 Note that, the sub-snippets may be nested or even overlapping as in the example and included in several editors.
 They will allways stay in sync.

 The language mode is derived from the super-snippet.

+It is also possible to hide snippets.
+This is convenient, when super snippets shall not be included in the presentation.
+This can be done by adding the class `hidden` to a code snippet.

 The comment syntax for Haskell and Isabelle is as follows: